shamrice/COBOL-Examples/sub_program/README.md

 This example shows how to call a sub program and pass variables by content and by reference.
 It also demonstrates how the working-storage section variables of the sub program retain their values until the sub program is cancelled using the cancel statement.
+Local-storage variables do not retain their values between sub program calls.

 **Example program output:**